An important Canaanite and Israelite city in the northern part of Israel.

 The Syrians moved to the south, capturing and destroying Abel Beth Maacah as well as other cities of Naphtali.
 This forced Baasha to retreat (1 Kings 15:20-22):

 “So Benhadad hearkened unto king Asa, and sent the captains of the hosts which he had against the cities of Israel, and smote Ijon, and Dan, and Abelbethmaachah, and all Cinneroth, with all the land of Naphtali.And it came to pass, when Baasha heard thereof, that he left off building of Ramah, and dwelt in Tirzah.
 Then king Asa made a proclamation throughout all Judah; none was exempted: and they took away the stones of Ramah, and the timber thereof, wherewith Baasha had builded; and king Asa built with them Geba of Benjamin, and Mizpah”.

-territory was reclaimed later, during the reign of Ahab, and the
+The lost territory was reclaimed later, during the reign of Ahab, and the city was rebuilt.

 The Assyrian empire, a rising force in the region, conquered Syria and the North of Israel during the reign of the Assyrian king Shalmaneser III.
 The Assyrian king, named in the Bible as “Shalman”, invaded to Syria and the northern part of Israel in the first Assyrian intrusion (841 B.C. ).
 This conquest continued in a second intrusion (738) by the great Assyrian king Tiglath-Pileser III.

 Pekah son of Remaliah, the king of the Northern Israelite kingdom, tried to block the Assyrians.
 He attempted to create a coalition with the Rezin king of Aram-Syria and with the Judean Kingdom.
 However, King Ahaz (the grandson of Uzziah) refused to join them.
 Therefore, Pekah tried to replace Ahaz with the son of Tabeal (Isaiah 7 6):